Personal Injury Claims

 Information you can provide which will help your claim includes:

-* Photos of the accident site showing the conditions at the time, such as poor lighting, potholes, or paths slippery in the rain
+- Photos of the accident site showing the conditions at the time, such as poor lighting, potholes, or paths slippery in the rain.

-* Contact details of the other party and any witnesses who may have seen or heard your accident
+- Contact details of the other party and any witnesses who may have seen or heard your accident.

-* Bills showing reasonable medical costs like private physiotherapy
+- Bills showing reasonable medical costs like private physiotherapy.

-Your solicitor will negotiate on your behalf and ask for a figure you have agreed based on your injury and expenses.
+Your solicitor will negotiate accident compensation on your behalf and ask for an figure based on your injury and expenses.
 The other party may pay this straight away, or they may counter with a different offer.
 Your lawyer will keep you informed and provide you with legal advice, but they can’t accept any offer you are not satisfied with.